Library Tutorials

 GENEVE: Well, let's see.
 I lived right in the center of town, of course, at the hotel.
 My whole life was centered around that.
 That was right off Main Street.
 I remember the old tabernacle there.
 That was right off Main Street.
 We used to walk over to the corner sometimes, my brother and I, when we were able to go that far away.
 My family, some of them lived down the street, right down past what they called the millrace then, and owned some property on that street.
 My grandmother lived just a little way away from that.
 That was my early life, just those few blocks really.

-GRIGGS: What do you remember about the old Tabernacle?
+GRIGGS: What do you remember about the old tabernacle?

 GENEVE: Well, I remember going there with my future husband who lived in Provo also, because we went together from the time I was in the sixth grade.